 To me nothing says weekend like a tasty curry.
 I’ve said it often here on the blog and on my Facebook page but curries are and will always be my ultimate comfort food.
 Who’s with me?

-So with the weekend fast approaching, I thought I’d keep it yummy and simple with a 30-minute recipe that literally everyone can pull off.
+So with the weekend fast approaching, I thought I’d keep it yummy and simple with a 30-minute Vegetable Korma that literally everyone can pull off.

 This curry-in-a-hurry features a delicious mix of vegetables gently cooked in an aromatic coconut sauce.
 A total winner that tastes amazing and makes the most wonderful leftovers!